patrickdappollonio/http-server/README.md

       --title string        title of the directory listing page

 TLS:
-      --hostname string     hostname for HTTP-to-HTTPS redirects, required when TLS is active --http-port int       HTTP listener port when TLS is active, use 0 to disable HTTP redirect (default 80) --https-port int      HTTPS listener port when TLS is active (default 443) --tls-cert string     path to TLS certificate file in PEM format --tls-key string      path to TLS private key file in PEM format
+      --hostname string    hostname for HTTP-to-HTTPS redirects and automatic certificate provisioning --http-port int      HTTP listener port when TLS is active, use 0 to disable HTTP redirect (default 80) --https-port int     HTTPS listener port when TLS is active (default 443) --tls-cert string    path to TLS certificate file in PEM format --tls-email string   email address for Let's Encrypt account notifications --tls-key string     path to TLS private key file in PEM format

 Authentication:
       --ensure-unexpired-jwt    enable time validation for JWT claims "exp" and "nbf"